-The Teacher's Manual is organized into two volumes, which contain the Grade 1 Scope and Sequence and the 140 Saxon Reading Foundations 1 lessons.
-All 140 lessons are thoughtfully planned and include model dialogue, ensuring clear, well-paced instruction.
-These lessons are systematically built on each other, so it is important to teach each lesson in the sequence in which they are provided.
+The Teacher's Manual is organized into two volumes, which contain the Grade 2 Scope and Sequence and the 140 Saxon Reading Foundations 2 lessons.
+All 140 lessons are thoughtfully planned and include model dialogue ensuring clear, well-paced instruction.
+These lessons are systematically built on each other and need to be taught in the order in which they appear, so it is important to teach each lesson in the sequence in which they are provided.
+Note that the lessons include multiple kinesthetic activities.
+For alternate activities to accommodate all learners, please consult the Resources for Differentiation Guide.